PrabeshG/bootcamp/README.md

 # bootcamp
-Bootcamp on web technoogies organised by FITS
+Bootcamp on web technoogies hosted by FITS